cvl-umass/compsci670-fall-2024/_pages/project.md

 layout: page
 permalink: /project/
 title: Course Project
-description: Guidelines and suggestions for course projects
+description: Guidelines for the course project
 ---

-Your class project is an opportunity to explore an interesting problem using real-world datasets within the broad domain of computer vision.
+Your course project is an opportunity to explore an interesting problem using real-world datasets within the broad domain of computer vision.
 This includes, but is not limited to, topics such as machine learning over visual data, interaction with visual data, computational photography, computer graphics, vision-language models, and the application of computer vision in fields like medical imaging, ecology, astronomy, remote sensing, and beyond.
 Interdisciplinary and novel applications are highly encouraged, and it is also perfectly acceptable to extend an existing paper in novel directions—whether by exploring different assumptions, datasets, or constraints.
 The ultimate goal is to develop a project that, in ideal situations, could be submitted to a workshop at a computer vision conference.

 While the instructor and TAs will provide guidance and feedback, the responsibility for defining and executing an impactful piece of work lies with you and your team.
 This project is designed to teach you how to conduct research in the field of computer vision, including determining relevant related work, performing experiments, and clearly communicating your results.
 Your project will constitute 100% of your final grade and will be evaluated based on originality, technical depth, quality of writing, and presentation skills.
 Active participation from all team members in each of the presentations is required, and clear, well-structured class presentations and a polished final poster presentation are crucial to achieving a successful grade.
 The project has seven required deliverables: